AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 AI-enabled computer vision systems can help improve worker safety by ensuring compliance with safety rules.
 This can help improve a business’s social sustainability by making the business more secure for its workers.

-Smart cameras can be installed at certain points of the manufacturing facility to inspect if the workers are following rules and wearing safety equipment.
+Smart cameras can be installed at certain points of the manufacturing facility to inspect if the workers are following the rules and wearing safety equipment.
 The system can also identify other risks in the facility and notify the relevant operations or safety manager for further action.

 9. Reduced energy consumption